-My current book project, Unmaking the Bomb: Nuclear Cleanup and the Politics of Impossibility, examines the complex politics of waste, illness, and remediation at Washington State's Hanford Nuclear Reservation.
+My current book project, Unmaking the Bomb: Nuclear Life and the Politics of Impossibility, examines the complex politics of waste, illness, and remediation at Washington State's Hanford Nuclear Reservation.
 The most contaminated nuclear site in the nation, Hanford is engaged in the largest environmental remediation project in human history—legally required to implement protective measures that will remain effective for 10,000 years.
 Informed by more than a decade of ethnographic work, Unmaking the Bomb explores how nuclear cleanup is made possible despite its inherent uncertainties.
 Through seven empirical chapters, I make the case that nuclear waste is not socially inert, but distinctly productive.
 Just as above ground weapons testing produced the official script for American nuclear disaster with its televised detonations and duck-and-cover drills, I argue that the contemporary spectacle of remediation works to re-define the terms of nuclear citizenship and national security in the face of the nation’s enduring waste.
 Thus, remediation projects at former weapons sites like Hanford articulate a new social contract for nuclear threat in the post-Cold War era—one that defines the conditions of “acceptable” exposure and "livable" contamination, highlighting particular hazards while rendering others invisible.

 Living in Dose: Nuclear Work and the Politics of Permissible Exposure.
 2016.
 Public Culture 28 (3 80): 519-539.

 Becoming Jane: The Making and Unmaking of Hanford's Nuclear Body.
 2015.
 Environment and Planning D: Society and Space 33(5): 796-812.

 Wild and Scenic Wasteland: Conservation Politics in the Nuclear Wilderness.
 2015.
 Environmental Humanities 7: 89-105.